 If any of the extenuating circumstances apply to you keep in mind that you need to file your claim within 14 days of the extenuating circumstances.
 Read more about these here.

 Some countries like Italy and Korea may have different types of cancellation policies.
-This is why it is very important to review the cancellation terms for your specific booking and I will show you how to 00.
+This is why it is very important to review the cancellation terms for your specific booking and I will show you how to below.

 How to view your cancellation terms